iVantage/angular-ivh-treeview/README.md

 to make one time bindings.
 By binding once where possible you can trim a large number of watches from your trees.

+### Known Issues

+- Creating multiple treeviews within an ngRepeat loops creates an issue where each treeview accesses the same controller instance after initial load.
+See issue #113.

 ## Reporting Issues and Getting Help

 When reporting an issue please take a moment to reproduce your setup by